 Skip to main content

-‘Just maximize agency,’ someone might say.
+‘Just maximize agency,’ someone might say in the face of a problem.
 But we cannot formalize a coherent model or actionable plan from merely hearing the word ‘agency’ and holding a fuzzy, informal concept in mind.
 Sure, the word may evoke intensional definitions, e.g., related words like ‘autonomy,’ ‘responsibility,’ or ‘power’—but are these associations alone enough?

 What does maximizing agency actually look like in practice?
 Does it mean giving more freedom?
 Increasing decision-making capacity?
 Creating more opportunities for action?

-To attempt to answer such questions, we need an extensional definition—specific ideas, examples, and concepts that the term ‘agency’ points to.
-In this sense, a word serves as a header for a broader class of related concepts.
+To attempt to answer such questions, we need extensional definitions—specific ideas, examples, and concepts that the term ‘agency’ points to.[1]
+In this sense, then, any given word may serve as a header for a broader class of related concepts.
 It is a class reference.

 At first pass, agency appears to encompass a deeper form of intelligence involving philosophy, language, and various cognitive tools.

-And that involves concrete physical resources, like energy.
-But it also involves abstract concepts like strategy, discipline, psychological drives, and uncertainty tolerance—particularly the willingness to engage with challenging ideas without flinching away.
+And that involves concrete physical resources, like energy and resources.
+But it also involves abstract concepts like strategy, discipline, psychological drives, and uncertainty tolerance—a particularly the willingness to engage with challenging ideas without flinching away.

 Agency, then, is much more than just responsibility or autonomy.
-The term is load-bearing and can involve many other concepts.
-Such as:
+The term is load-bearing and involves many other concepts, such as:

 • Self-regulation: The ability to control impulses and follow through on plans